ramkannan-s/docker-build-push-jfrog/README.md

 # docker-build-push-jfrog
-Docker Build and Push Image to Jfrog
+Docker Build and Push Image to Jfrog..